 HISTORICAL NEW HAMPSHIRE

 Published by the New Hampshire Historical Society since 1944, Historical New Hampshire is the only statewide journal devoted to New Hampshire history.
-The semi-annual publication is a benefit of membership in the Society.
+The publication is a benefit of membership in the Society.
 Join today and you will receive the most recent issue with your membership.

 In the newest issue of Historical New Hampshire, well-known New Hampshire historians Michael J. Birkner and Mike Pride present a pair of articles that explore the state's history at critical moments, albeit 100 years apart.
 Birkner’s photo essay, “Bringing Out the Vote,” captures the spirit of the state’s first modern presidential primary election, highlighting the quirkiness and fun of political campaigning at the birth of retail politics.
 Birkner traces the pivotal roles of Granite Staters throughout the presidential campaign of 1952, including the New Hampshire primary, the tumultuous Republican National Convention, and the eventual inauguration of Dwight D. Eisenhower.
 Photographers E. Harold Young of Pittsfield and Whitman Levansaler of Concord captured these events in two remarkable collections of rarely seen images.
 Given the current precariousness of New Hampshire’s first-in-the-nation primary, this photo essay reminds us how it all got started in the Granite State.